 - It must be a top-level function (e.g. not a class method which requires initialization).

 Since the handler runs in its own isolate outside your applications context, it is not possible to update application state or execute any UI impacting logic.
-You can however perform logic such as HTTP requests, IO operations (updating local storage), communicate with other plugins etc.
+You can, however, perform logic such as HTTP requests, perform IO operations (e.g. updating local storage), communicate with other plugins etc.

 To get started, create a new file in the your